Top 8 Home Remedies for Yeast Infection in Women

 - Never use vaginal douches.
 Even if it’s an antifungal douche, it can make things worse by rinsing out not only Candida cells but also friendly bacteria that are crucial in protecting your vagina from infections.

 - Avoid drinking coffee and eating foods that contain caffeine, such as chocolate and cocoa.
 They raise cortisol levels in your blood which can lower your immunity making it more difficult to recover.

 - Abstain from sexual activity until you recover completely.
 Sex can lead to micro injuries within your vaginal area creating a favorable environment for yeast to thrive.

 - Do not use any scented soaps, feminine ashes or intimate deodorants.
 They usually contain harsh chemicals that can make your infection worse or make you more prone to yeast infections.
 It’s best to switch to 100% natural feminine washes that contain antifungal ingredients that will help you fight the infection, or use only water to wash your intimate areas during your yeast infection treatment.

 Once you fully recover from a yeast infection, it’s good to introduce small changes to your lifestyle to help prevent reinfection.
 You can learn more about it in my article about preventing vaginal yeast infections.

-It’s amazing how many yeast infection remedies nature has provided for us.
-There are many more than I have mentioned in this article.
+It’s amazing how many yeast infections remedies nature has provided for us.
+There are much more than I have mentioned in this article.
 For example, there are at least 10 other essential oils that kill Candida cells!